 Ranger programs are the perfect way to learn more about White Sands National Monument and the amazing diversity found here.
 Programs are offered for a variety of ages and interests.
-Sunset Strolls are presented every night of the year, while Sunrise Photography and Full Moon Bike Rides are offered only twice a year.
+Sunset Strolls are presented every night of the year, while Lake Lucero and Full Moon guided hikes are offered multiple times a year.
 There is something for everyone, and we hope to see you on a ranger program soon.

 Hike the dunes under the glow of the full moon.
 Full moon hikes are offered May through October the night before the full moon.

 Enjoy a moonlit evening with live music, ranger programs, or special guest presenters and artists.
 Full Moon Nights share the cultural legacy of southern New Mexico and northern Mexico, as well as the rich natural resources of White Sands National Monument.
 Programs are offered on the night of the full moon from May through October.

 Have you ever wondered how the white sands formed?
 Take a tour to Lake Lucero, often called the birth place of the dunes, and learn about the natural forces that created and help sustain the world's largest gypsum dunefield.

 Home to more than 40 unique, endemic species of moths, White Sands National Monument continues to be a place of exciting scientific discovery.
 Mothapalooza is our annual community exploration of the diversity and entomologic research conducted in White Sands’ dunefield.
 Join local moth expert Eric Metzler and monument staff for this family friendly event as we spend an evening celebrating the uniqueness of White Sand’s ecology.

 Join us to watch this year's Perseid Meteor Shower this August 12.
 Although we will be battling a bright moon, we will attempt to watch the year's most active meteor shower.

 White Sands National Monument participates in several community events throughout the year.
 These events vary from the Alamogordo Earth Day Celebration to the Las Cruces Gem and Mineral Show.